3 reasons you should practise breathing

 Believe it or not, breathing can have a big effect on pain.
 A great diaphragmatic breathing pattern encourages movement of the mid back and rib cage, which can reduce lower back and mid back pain.
 It also calms down the superficial neck muscles often overused in upper chest breathers, which can reduce tension and neck pain as well as neck-related headaches.
 And let’s not forget that good breathing patterns also give you that calming effect, which can result in a much better ability to manage pain that arises.

 With all these amazing benefits, good breathing really is worth the time to learn properly!
 So how do you breathe properly?
-Well, that’s a post for next week… But in the meantime, check out this great video by Julie Wiebe which runs you through a great 360deg breathing technique!
+Well, you can follow along here with a video I put together.
+Enjoy!